shanecandoit/py-wordle9-rl/README.md

-# w9rdle-RL
+# py-wordle9-rl

-w9rdle-RL is a reinforcement learning project that extends the popular word-guessing game, Wordle.
+py-wordle9-rl is a reinforcement learning project that extends the popular word-guessing game, Wordle.
 This project challenges an AI agent to play nine Wordle games concurrently, providing a single guess across all active boards.

 -----

 ## Features

   - **Nine Simultaneous Games**: Generates and manages nine independent Wordle games at once.
   - **Unified Guessing**: An integrated agent observes all nine game boards but is limited to proposing one word guess applicable to all games.
+Learn 9x faster?
   - **Standard Wordle Mechanics**: Implements typical Wordle feedback (green for correct letter and position, yellow for correct letter wrong position, grey for incorrect letter).
   - **LLM Integration**: Utilizes **Ollama** for large language model (LLM) reasoning to inform the agent's guessing strategy.
   - **Game Generation**: Randomly selects nine distinct 5-letter words from a standard Wordle wordlist for each game instance.